A Fall Torpedo Factory Art Center Wedding in Alexandria, Va

-Chris Norman and Alex Milwee incorporated their shared love of travel and design into their Alexandria wedding.
+Chris Norman and Alex Milwee incorporated their shared love of travel and design into their Torpedo Factory Art Center wedding.
 “We both love visiting Palm Springs, Miami Beach, and Provincetown,” they say.
 “Each of those places has a distinctive architectural style and cultural vibe and somehow our amazing visual designer managed to combine those elements into a cohesive look and feel for our celebration.”
-Held at the ultra-chic Torpedo Factory Art Center, Chris and Alex’s big day was filled with mid-century modern details, such as a custom-designed backdrop and a Palm Springs-inspired cocktail area.
+Held at the ultra-chic Torpedo Factory Art Center in Alexandria, Chris and Alex’s big day was filled with mid-century modern details, such as a custom-designed backdrop and a Palm Springs-inspired cocktail area.
 Check out their full wedding and love story below.

 Get inspired by this eclectic Torpedo Factory Art Center wedding.